johanlovgren/1md034_students/checklist.md

 ## 04 JavaScript and Vue

 - [x] Create js_script.js and vue_script.js
-- [x] Link to js_script.js, vue_script.js as well as vue.js in index.html
+- j[x] Link to js_script.js, vue_script.js as well as vue.js in index.html
-- [ ] Add a menuItem constructor with relevant properties to js_script.js
+- [x] Add a menuItem constructor with relevant properties to js_script.js
-- [ ] Also use your menuItem constructor to instantiate a total of five burgers in js_script.js
+- [x] Also use your menuItem constructor to instantiate a total of five burgers in js_script.js
 - [ ] Add the Vue instance example code to vue_script.js
 - [ ] Update js_script.js with your JSFiddle code and update vue_script.js with your Vue version
 - [ ] Update js_script.js and vue_script.js again with your array + loop solutions